Report by Nektaria Psaraki

 The ELAS statement further explained: “While the individual was being held at the Police Station, the woman in question arrived but chose not to press charges against him.
 His personal details were initially recorded verbally, as he did not have identification documents on him.
 It was later determined that he was a foreign national who had been granted a 30-day deadline for voluntary departure from Greek territory due to his involvement in a prior domestic violence incident.”

-“No matter how serious the crime, the legal system is obligated to ensure the safety and well-being of any detainee – policemen are not executioners,” stated the family lawyer.
-“In Mohammed’s case, the Court had released him on the domestic violence charge.
+“No matter how serious the crime, the legal system is obligated to ensure the safety and well-being of any detainee – police officers should not be executioners,” stated the family lawyer.
+“In Mohamed’s case, the Court had released him on the domestic violence charge.
 Instead, he was shuffled from one police station to another under flimsy pretexts, deprived of his rights.
 He was denied the right to contact anyone, had no phone, went to court without a lawyer, and his family even thought he had been kidnapped.
 He had none of his personal belongings, not even his keys,” the lawyer explained.

 She continued, “The police incident book described him as a homeless, drug addict who did not speak Greek.”
 It’s worth noting that in their official statement, ELAS referred to him as someone “obviously under the influence of drugs or alcohol.”